craigmateo/bi-and-data-analytics/examples/03/03_weka.md

-# 🧠 Weka from the Command Line
+# 🧠 Weka from the Command Line: Exploring a Dataset

 ## 🟡 1. `weather.nominal` — Values of the attribute `temperature`